• Skip to main content

 Winner – CrossFit! (but not in a good way)

-Even though CrossFit shows up as the winner more often, there is not a clear winner in the HIIT vs CrossFit battle.
+Even though CrossFit shows up as the winner more often, there is no clear winner in the HIIT vs. CrossFit battle.

 It really depends on your goals and what you want to get out of your workout.